windley/CS462-Event-Edition/labs/Lab3.md

 # Implementation notes

 You may use any language (e.g., Ruby, Python, PHP, C#, Racket, Perl, or assembly), framework, or libraries you wish.

+Accounts don't need authentication (i.e. no passwords).
+Your account will use a cookie to know which user is logged in.
+How you do this depends on what language you use.

 All requests between your server and the Foursquare API must go over HTTPS.
 Make sure your server supports it for incoming requests, and ensure that you make all requests that way.